 The sad reality of the foreign exchange trading world is that there are people who are out to make a fraudulent buck from innocent traders trying to build their portfolios.
 Whether it’s insider trading or some other manipulation of the international markets, trading fraud can take many guises – and it can even have links to the wider stock markets as well.
 As a result, it’s wise to keep yourself fully informed about what the brokers you are considering are up to – and make decisions to avoid those who don’t offer the level of safety and security you require.

-Below is an up to date list of the brokers which we strongly advise traders to choose to avoid.
-There are plenty of other brokers out there who are trustworthy – and with these traders below exhibiting behaviours like copying websites of others, receiving warnings from regulators and more, it’s well worth avoiding them as you choose your own preferred provider.
+Below is an up-to-date forex scammer list: a list of the brokers, which we strongly advise traders to avoid.
+There are plenty of other brokers out there who are trustworthy.
+However, the brokers on our list of scam forex brokers have exhibited behaviours such as cloning the websites of others, or disappearing with client funds.
+Some have received warnings from regulators already, so it is well worth avoiding them as you choose your own preferred provider.

-Various global institutions have criticised the range of brokers included on this list.
-Whether it’s the Australian Securities and Investments Commission or the regulators of nations such as Cyprus, there are organisations on here which have faced the wrath of some of the world’s leading oversight bodies.
-But, we’ve gone even further and responded to intelligence from our users in order to bring you an up to date list of brokers which, in our opinion, ought to be avoided.
-(See the full list at the bottom of this page).
+Various global institutions have criticised the blacklisted forex brokers included on our site, and stated that they are brokers to avoid.
+We highlight brokers and organisations which have broken the rules and maybe faced the wrath of their governing bodies.
+However, we have gone even further and responded to intelligence from our users as well, in order to consistently present you with up-to-date details of brokers which, in our opinion, ought to be avoided.

 Most Trusted Forex Brokers